-Dr Alberto Giraudi (alberto.giraudi@abcfarmaceutici.it; ABC Farmaceutici S.p.a., Canton Moretti 29, Ivrea (TO) Italy) can be contacted for accessing to the datasets.
+Dr Alberto Giraudi (alberto.giraudi@abcfarmaceutici.it) can be contacted for accessing to the datasets.
 Available data include patient-by-patient variable recorded at each time-point and will be available for request in one year from the publication of the paper.
 Informed consent was obtained by all the participants of the study.
-Data will be shared merely for scientific purpose (i.e. post-hoc analyses, pooled analyses) with researchers employed at institutional research Departments, and that will apply a formal request to the scientific board of ABC Farmaceutici.
-Whether the scientific board will find that the proposed analysis will be consistent with the local ethics and legal rules, and that it could provide further evidences than those still published, the data will be released in agreement with patients anonymisation.
+Data will be shared merely for scientific purposes (i. e. post-hoc analyses, pooled analyses) with researchers employed at institutional research departments who will make a formal request to the scientific board of ABC Farmaceutici.
+If the scientific board determine the proposed analysis is consistent with the local ethics and legal rules, and could provide further evidence than those published, the data will be released in agreement with patients' anonymisation.
 The data will be available for one year from the date of publication in a high-impact peer reviewed journal.